indygreg/python-build-standalone/docs/running.rst

 Windows distributions model the requirements of the official Python
 distributions:

-* Windows 7 or Windows Server 2012 or newer on Python 3.8.
-* Windows 8 or Windows Server 2012 or newer on Python 3.9+.
+* Windows 8 or Windows Server 2012 or newer

 Windows binaries have a dependency on the Microsoft Visual C++ Redistributable, likely from MSVC 2015 (``vcruntime140.dll``).
 This dependency is not